Databus Logo

 Questions from academic deans & faculty

-CampusAlly LMS is built for degree-granting colleges and universities — with department/semester hierarchy, NAAC Criterion VIII reporting, research paper repositories, hybrid class management, and full ERP integration.
-TutorDesk's LMS is designed for coaching centres and private tutors — focused on batch-wise study material sharing and test management for JEE, NEET, and competitive exam preparation.
-They serve entirely different institutional types.
+CampusAlly's LMS is built for degree-granting colleges and universities — department/semester structure, ERP integration with the schedule and attendance, in-course assessments, and NAAC e-learning data.
+TutorDesk's LMS is built for coaching centres and private tutors, focused on batch-wise study material and tests for competitive-exam prep.
+They serve different institutions.

 Ready to go digital?